 A dose-response relationship outlines that the danger of a substance – be that BPA, theobromine or even sugar – runs parallel to the dose we are exposed to.

-In the case of BPA, this means that its presence in food and drink packaging doesn’t necessarily mean you’re going be harmed by it.
+The short answer is yes, BPA is found in the linings of most aluminium cans and canned foods.
+However, this doesn’t necessarily mean you’re going to be harmed by it.
 Everything in moderation, right?

 In fact, the exposure limit of BPA – the point after which it becomes dangerous – is nearly impossible to reach given the small amount of BPA present in can linings (4.5 parts per trillion).